javiertuya/dependabot-script/README.md

   - Adds label `SECURITY-UPDATE` to the pull request if the dependency being updated has any vulnerability.
     Note: The label must have been previously created in GitLab (at the project or group level)
   - Adds the prefix `[SECURITY-UPDATE]` to the commits
+  - If dependency can not be updated:
     - Submits an issue with the same labels than PR if version is up to date but vulnerable (GitLab only)
+    - Schedules a reminder to open security update issues if they have not been updated for two weeks

 ## Issues and solutions